 These are the speaking notes for two talks given in Chicago on Monday February 18th and Tuesday February 19th.
-The S2, S3 in the text refers to slides which are available on the RxISK.org Video Gallery.
-Video will be posted when available.
+The S2, S3 in the text refers to slides which are available here: Slides 1 and Slides 2.
+The video is available here: Part 1 and Part 2.

 The first slides features RxISK.org where we have created a Violence Zone and want you to get anyone who may have been made violent or had their behavior disturbed by drugs to report – we will give you a megaphone to help ensure that what has gone wrong for you doesn’t blight someone else’s life also.

 This talk is about the things that impede recognition that drugs can cause adverse effects – and in particular stand in the way of recognizing they can cause violence.

 You see here (S2) a child taking medicines from the medicine cupboard.
 In 1960 this would have been a barbiturate sleeping pill and it would have killed your child.
 Now you can replace this with Distaval – the new and safe sleeping pill.